CS5520FeinbergFall2023/group-project-group-5/README.md

 ### Pixel

 #### Purpose
 This interface is used to describe pixels.
-All pixels use a map to store the channels it has and the values in the corresponding channel.
+All pixels use a map to store the channelsMap it has and the values in the corresponding channel.

 #### Methods